South African mining sector braces for coronavirus lockdown

 "This is an unprecedented time in the history of the mining industry and our country," said Chief Executive Peter Steenkamp.

-South32 S32.AX also said it would withdraw its full-year guidance for South African operations, which include thermal coal, aluminum, manganese and a smelter.
+South32 S32.AX also said it would withdraw its full-year guidance for South African operations, which include thermal coal, aluminium, manganese and a smelter.

 Impala Platinum IMPJ.J said it planning an orderly transition to care-and-maintenance status at its mining, smelting and refining operations while also working on an analysis of the impact.